blueOkiris/nabd/README.md

 The name is an acronym standing for "Not A Brainf\*\*k Derivative"

+## Modules

 Code is organized into modules and the module file directories can be passed into the compiler with `-I<folder name>` like headers in gcc.

+Modules can either be nabd code *or* C++ headers with a corresponding object file (determined by file extension).

+For reference, look at the standard library implementation as that is a C++ library.

 ## Instructions